††††† RELATES TO: KRS 150.010, 150.177, 150.180, 150.411(3), 150.990, 237.110

 ††††† (2) "Adult" means a person who is at least eighteen (18) years of age.

-††††† (3) "Antlered deer" means a deer with a visible antler protruding above the hairline.
+††††† (3) "Antlered deer" means a male or female deer with a visible antler protruding above the hairline.

-††††† (4) "Antlerless deer" means a deer with no visible antler protruding above the hairline, and includes:
+††††† (4) "Antlerless deer" means a male or female deer with no visible antler protruding above the hairline.

 ††††† (5) "Archery equipment" means a long bow, recurve bow, or compound bow incapable of holding an arrow at full or partial draw without aid from the archer.

 ††††† (6) "Arrow" means the projectile fired from a bow or crossbow.